Betar: History

+Founding and ideology

 Ze'ev Jabotinsky, the founder and first leader of Betar, shown here in Jewish Legion uniform.

 Ze'ev Jabotinsky founded Betar at a meeting of Jewish youth in Riga, Latvia, arranged by Aron Propes in 1923.
 Jabotinsky spoke of the Arab attacks on the settlement of Tel Hai and other Jewish settlements in the Galilee.
 He believed that these incidents indicated serious threats to the Jewish Palestinians and could only be addressed by the recreation of the ancient Jewish state of Israel, extending across the entirety of both Palestine and Jordan.
 This is the defining philosophy of Revisionist Zionism.
 Jabotinsky proposed creating Betar to foster a new generation of Jews thoroughly indoctrinated in these nationalist ideals and trained for military action against all enemies of Judaism.
 In 1931, Jabotinsky was elected rosh Betar ("head of Betar") at the first world conference in Danzig.

 Joseph Trumpeldor, the leader of the Jewish settlers who were killed at Tel Hai in 1920, served as Betar's primary role model.
 A disabled man with only one arm, he led his people in the futile defense of the settlement and reportedly died with the words, "Never mind, it is good to die for our country" (Hebrew: "אין דבר ,טוב למות בעד ארצנו").
 This was particularly significant given that the Jews did not yet have a country: Trumpeldor was referring to sacrificing one's life to further the establishment of an independent Jewish state.
 The words of Shir Betar ("The Betar Song"), written by Jabotinsky, include a line that quotes Trumpeldor's last words of "never mind".
 As the song expresses, Betar youth were to be as "proud, generous, and fierce [alternately translated as 'cruel']" as Trumpeldor, and as ready to sacrifice themselves for Israel.